 Around this same time, Wellesley College was awaiting the arrival of a new president.
 Ruth M. Adams was chosen to become the ninth president of Wellesley College (’66 – ’72).
 During her administration, student participation in the governance of the College increased and students were permitted to serve on Trustee and Academic Council committees.
 The student body, as they were embracing on-campus concerns, wanted to know what relationship Wellesley was going to have with the outside community.
 One of Ms. Adams’s first endeavors was to broaden the educational opportunities for them and a cross- registration program was established with MIT, as well as with other liberal arts institutions in New England.

 During the 1968-69 academic year, many College faculty and students became involved with the Upward Bound Program.
-One of these individuals was current presidential candidate and Wellesley College alumna, Mrs. Hillary D. Rodham Clinton.
+One of these individuals was former presidential candidate and Wellesley College alumna, Mrs. Hillary D. Rodham Clinton.
 Ms. Hillary Rodham, as president of College Government and presiding officer of College Senate, was selected to be the student spokesman at the 1969 commencement exercises.
 On that day, in her words on behalf of the her fellow students, Ms. Rodham spoke, with delight I’m sure, of Wellesley’s continued efforts to branch out beyond the campus borders by saying…

 “One of the other things that we did was the Upward Bound program.
 There are so many other things that we could talk about; so many attempts, at least the way we saw it, to pull ourselves into the world outside.
 And I think we’ve succeeded.
 There will be an Upward Bound program, just for one example, on the campus this summer.”